 Evarts Graham, MDThe Division of Cardiothoracic Surgery evolved into a leading clinical, teaching and research center from one of the earliest such programs in the United States.
 Evarts Graham, MD, first established the program and directed it himself in the 1930s.
 Graham is known for many outstanding achievements, including the first successful pneumonectomy (lung removal) for cancer in 1933.

-Today, under the leadership of renowned thoracic surgeon G. Alexander Patterson, MD, the division continues to be a pioneer in developing treatments for heart and lung disease in adults and children.
+Today, under the leadership of renowned cardiac surgeon, Ralph J. Damiano, Jr., MD, the division continues to be a pioneer in developing treatments for heart and lung disease in adults and children.

 Over the years, the division has grown to include new specialties and programs.

 Pediatric cardiothoracic surgery initially was performed at Barnes Hospital.
 Then, in 1968, a separate clinical service for pediatric cardiothoracic patients was created at St. Louis Children’s Hospital.

 In 1988, the division created a separate service for general thoracic surgery at Barnes Hospital.
 At the same time, a separate path for the training of general thoracic surgeons was created.
 The American Board of Thoracic Surgery granted one additional fellowship position for this purpose.
 Currently, two fellows in cardiothoracic surgery and one fellow in general thoracic surgery are appointed each year.
 The training program is two years in length, and all three fellows are eligible for certification by the American Board of Thoracic Surgery.

 In 1995, the boards of Barnes Hospital and The Jewish Hospital of St. Louis, two adjacent Washington University teaching hospitals, agreed to merge the two hospitals, creating Barnes-Jewish Hospital (BJH).
 The division’s offices and most of its clinical practice are located at BJH.